vibhanshu72/risa3d-mcp-server/README.md

 - Use `clone_model_with_changes` with a different `outputPath`.
 - Always open cloned `.r3d` files in RISA-3D and verify the model before using them for design.
 - Write/edit tools should be treated as engineering-assist tools, not final design authority.

 ---

+## Development Workflow

+Typical workflow used during development:

+1. Add or modify a parser in `risa-core.js`
+2. Test locally using `risa-cli.js`
+3. Validate against a real `.r3d` file
+4. Move the logic into MCP tools in `index.js`
+5. Test again through Claude Desktop

+The CLI exists specifically so parser development does not require Claude or MCP during iteration.

+---